bartex00001/My-Templates/README.md

-# CMake template - fetch
+# Pico-SDK template project

-The easiest way to use googletest.
+The project is meant to be built on linux with a GCC for arm compiler.